Get

 Image Credit: Łukasz Rawa, Unsplash

 A Chow Chow is another famously aggressive breed that tends to dislike strangers and unfamiliar animals.
-A well-socialized Chow Chow will be a bit more accepting of company, but they might take a while to warm up to new faces.
+A well-socialized Chow Chow will be a bit more accepting of company, but it might take a while to warm up to new faces.

 10. Belgian Malinois